mmgen/mmgen-wallet/README.md

 other wallets.

-To track address balances, MMGen relies on a bitcoin daemon modified by Bitcoin's core developer team to support watch-only addresses.
-This feature is soon to be included in the mainline Satoshi build.
+To track address balances, MMGen relies on a bitcoin daemon modified by Bitcoin core developers to support watch-only addresses.
+This feature will one day be included in the mainline Satoshi build.
 In the meantime, instructions are provided below for compiling the modified bitcoind.
 Under Linux, this is a trivial task for even a casual user.
 Unfortunately, the same can't be said for Windows, but the thoroughly tested, step-by-step Windows build